ayanopt/2023-momentum/article.md

 ### 7.1 Data Quality and Processing

 Real-time market data presents several challenges:
-- **Missing Data**: Handling gaps in price feeds during low-volume periods
+- **Missing Data**: Handling gaps in price feeds during low-volume periods.
+A more reliable source of information used by large financial institutions would be better in this regard, however it is inaccessible as a solo developer
-- **Outliers**: Filtering erroneous price spikes that could trigger false signals
+- **Outliers**: Filtering erroneous price spikes that could trigger false signals.
+Noise reduction is crucial in machine learning. (eg: large movements due to breaking news)
-- **Latency**: Ensuring indicators are calculated quickly enough for real-time decisions
+- **Latency**: Ensuring indicators are calculated quickly enough for real-time decisions.
+C++ could be used to improve client side latency.

 The FinData class addresses these issues through robust data validation and efficient calculation methods.